falconry/falcon/docs/index.rst

 - Works great with async libraries like gevent
 - Minimal attack surface for writing secure APIs
 - 100% code coverage with a comprehensive test suite
-- Only depends on six and mimeparse
+- Only depends on mimeparse
 - Supports Python 2.7, 3.4+
 - Compatible with PyPy